Back to Blog

 April 4, 2026 · 4 min read

-If you're a small business owner, here's something you might not know: the money you spend on your business website is generally tax-deductible.
-That means the IRS lets you subtract it from your taxable income, putting real money back in your pocket.
+If you're a small business owner, here's something you might not know: the money you spend on your business website may be tax-deductible as a business expense.
+In most cases, that means you can subtract it from your taxable income, putting real money back in your pocket.

 Heads up: This article is for general information only and is not tax advice.
 Every business is different.
 Always consult a qualified tax professional or accountant before making tax decisions.